Schaerbeek railway station: History and building

 The station is relatively large, with 13 platforms, numbered from 3 to 15.
-Tracks 1 and 2 were used in the past for motorail services carrying passenger cars to destinations mainly in southern France.
-These were transferred to Denderleeuw station in 2000, and eventually discontinued in 2003.
+Tracks 1 and 2 were used in the past for motorail services carrying passenger cars to destinations mainly in Southern France.
+These were transferred to Denderleeuw railway station in 2000, and eventually discontinued in 2003.
 Schaerbeek station lies to the south-west of extensive railway grounds including a goods station and a traction workshop.